TheLacus/daggerfall-unity-mods/VibrantWind/ReadMe.txt

 affected by the wind at the same time.

 - Force
-The force of the wind as it blows trees and particles.
+The force (or intensity) of the wind as it blows trees and particles.

 Settings keys
 -------------